dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 ## Making data usage-agnostic

 Claire from your data science team wants to build a fancy model, predicting how many flying mattresses you'll sell next week.
-To do so, he wants to use the `customer_status` dimension defined in your `customers` view in Looker.
-He doesn't want to have re-define it in his work.
-He understandably thinks you should all be using the same definition.
+To do so, she wants to use the `customer_status` dimension defined in your `customers` view in Looker.
+She doesn't want to have re-define it in her work.
+She understandably thinks you should all be using the same definition.

-He jumps into his database explorer to find the name of the PDT in the `looker_scratch` schema, the location all the PDTs are built.
-He finds it.
+She jumps into her database explorer to find the name of the PDT in the `looker_scratch` schema, the location all the PDTs are built.
+She finds it.
 The table is called `lr$zzzxu3bfa1lkc2x5ne75_customers`.
-He goes off and builds his model.
+She goes off and builds his model.
 It has an AUC score of 0.96.
-He's incredibly pleased.
-He shares the analysis.
+She's incredibly pleased.
+She shares the analysis.

 Your COO opens it up, tries to run it.
 To his (and Claire's) dismay, the following error occurs: `ERROR: relation "looker_scratch.lr$zzzxu3bfa1lkc2x5ne75_customers" does not exist`.
 The table doesn't exist anymore.